White Paper on Full Employment in Australia: Keynesian economics

-As well as demonstrating the possibility of unemployment in equilibrium, Keynes provided an analysis of the causes of periodic unemployment and the basis for a policy response.
-Keynes argued that recessions and depressions occurred because the economy was destabilised by fluctuations in private demand, and particularly in levels of investment.
-To simplify, the remedy he advocated was that governments should increase their own demand in periods of depression, particularly through public works.
-The increase in income generated by public works would then be fed into demand for other goods and services, yielding a stimulus to the private sector.
+Keynes made an argument for the causes of periodic unemployment and for a policy response, stating that recessions and depressions occurred because the economy was destabilised by fluctuations in private demand, and particularly in levels of investment.
+The remedy he advocated was that governments should increase their own demand in periods of depression, particularly through public works.
+The increase in income generated by public works would then obstensibly be fed into demand for other goods and services, yielding a stimulus to the private sector.

-The White Paper also stressed the importance of what is now called the social wage.